-Annakurban Amanklychev (7 February 1971) and Sapardurdy Khadzhiev (born 15 August 1959) are independent journalists and human rights advocates in Turkmenistan.
+Annakurban Amanklychev and Sapardurdy Khadzhiev are independent journalists and human rights advocates in Turkmenistan.
 They were arrested in 2006 and convicted on fabricated charges for possession of illegal munitions and sentenced to seven years in prison.
 On Feb.
-16, 2013, Mr. Amanklychev and Mr. Khadzhiev were released early from prison after nearly seven years in detention.
+16, 2013, Amanklychev and Khadzhiev were released early from prison after nearly seven years in detention.

-Immediately prior to their arrest, Mr. Amanklychev and Mr. Khadzhiev worked on a documentary exploring then-President Niyazov’s cult of personality.
+Immediately prior to their arrest, Amanklychev and Khadzhiev worked on a documentary exploring then-President Niyazov’s cult of personality.
 The documentary also addressed the failing Turkmen health and education systems.

-Mr. Amanklychev and Mr. Khadzhiev were incarcerated at the Turkmenbashi high-security prison in the Caspian Sea desert area, known for extreme hot and cold temperatures.
+Amanklychev and Khadzhiev were incarcerated at the Turkmenbashi high-security prison in the Caspian Sea desert area, known for extreme hot and cold temperatures.
 The conditions are very poor.
-There are credible reports that Mr. Amanklychev and Mr. Khadzhiev suffered from torture, forced drug injections, and extreme heat, thirst, and hunger while in detention.
-A third journalist, Ogulsapar Murdova, who was tried with Mr. Amanklychev and Mr. Khadzhiev, died in custody three weeks after the trial, likely from torture.
+There are credible reports that Amanklychev and Khadzhiev suffered from torture, forced drug injections, and extreme heat, thirst, and hunger while in detention.
+A third journalist, Ogulsapar Murdova, who was tried with Amanklychev and Khadzhiev, died in custody three weeks after the trial, likely from torture.
+Freedom Now raised such issues before the Human Rights Committee and the Committee Against Torture.

-On February 16, 2013, Mr. Amanklychev and Mr. Khadzhiev were released early from detention.
-Freedom Now represented Mr. Amanklychev and Mr. Khadzhiev as their international pro bono legal counsel along with the international law firm Hogan Lovells US LLP.
+On February 16, 2013, Amanklychev and Khadzhiev were released early from detention.
+Freedom Now represented the two men as their international pro bono legal counsel along with the international law firm Hogan Lovells US LLP.

 Freedom Now submitted this report to assist the Committee Against Torture in its review of Turkmenistan’s human rights policies and practices.